 1. Use canned red beans.
 You’ll need 3 cans, which are usually about 15 to 16 ounces each.
 Drain and rinse them.
 This is the easier and quicker method and what I do because I don’t need to plan ahead.

-2. Alternatively, you can use uncooked dry red beans that you soak and cook yourself separately.
-You need about 1/2 cup dried beans for every 1 pound (16 ounces) cooked beans.
-So in this case, I recommend starting with and cooking 1 1/2 cups dried beans.
-If you’re going to cook your own beans rather than used canned beans, to save time, I suggest using my Instant Pot Beans method and recipe.
+2. Alternatively, you can use uncooked dry red beans.
+Soak the beans overnight, and cook them yourself separately from the red beans and rice.
+You need about 1/2 cup of dried beans for every 1 pound (16 ounces) of cooked beans.
+So in this case, I recommend starting with and cooking 1 1/2 cups of dried beans.
+If you’re going to cook your own beans rather than use canned beans, to save time, I suggest using my Instant Pot Beans method and recipe.

 In order to make sure that this easy red beans and rice recipe is full of rich flavor and will satisfy your hunger for hours, I use two types of ham: